gtiley/EvolutionaryGenomics/docs/activities/introduction.md

 ```

 ### Using scripts to retrieve information from files
 Scripting is a helpful way to get results from our inevitable thousands of output files.
 Here are a couple of examples in Perl and Python that build upon looping over the file list.
 Now, each file is opened and we process them line-by-line to extract the relevant information.
-Our goal is to make one table with the parameter values for each param file.
+Our goal is to make one table with the parameter values for each params file.

 #### getResults.pl - a regex approach
 Scripting languages can use regular expressions (regex) to find patterns in strings.
 Good text editors can find and replace with text editors too.
 You can use them to save pieces of the string you care about and work with those further.